aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 2. Add year to roster to avoid having to clear database each season
 3. Disable check-in based on time of day
 4. Max one check-in per day
+5. Look for security risks and prevent SQL injection
-5. Add geocoding to check-in (maybe)
+6. Add geocoding to check-in (maybe)

 ### Questions
 1. Should this be used for meets?